Albert0i/DAO/README.md

 #### VIII.
 Introspection
 There are always more than one way to tackle the same problem.

-There is no tools fit for every problem, and there is no problem can not be solved.
+In the light of the scale, one can choose any fast and easy tool, which might not be the best as our project scales.
+In our tour of DAO, Redis implementation is not necessary fast and MySQL implementation is not necessary slow.
+There is no tool fits for every thing, and there is no problem can not be solved.

 Things, how trivial and minute they are...